lucianostegun/lucianostegun/README.md

 - 🪂 Sky diver;
 - 👨🏻‍✈️ Fighter pilot;
 - 🧑🏻‍🚀 Astronaut;
+- 👨🏻‍🍳 Chef cook;
+- 🥷🏻 Ninja;
 - 🦁 Lion tamer.

 Just kidding!
-I'm not an astronaut...
+I'm not a Chef cook...

 I'm a FullStack Developer and I love to code.
 I also love to teach others to code and learn new stuff.